-115.373 Reporting to residents Auditor Overall Determination: Meets Standard Auditor Discussion Any resident who alleges that they suffered sexual abuse is to be informed, verbally or in writing, as to whether the allegation has been determined to be substantiated, unsubstantiated, or unfounded.
+115.373 Reporting to residents Auditor Overall Determination: Meets Standard Auditor Discussion The Standard requires that any resident who alleges that they suffered sexual abuse is to be informed, verbally or in writing, as to whether the allegation has been determined to be substantiated, unsubstantiated, or unfounded.
 The Standard provides additional rules that outline the work of informing residents.
 For example, it requires that all notifications described under this Standard are documented.
 Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the Superintendent and with Investigative staff.
 Agency policy requiring that any resident who alleges that he or she suffered sexual abuse in an agency facility is informed, verbally or in writing, as to whether the allegation has been determined to be substantiated, unsubstantiated, or unfounded, following an investigation by the agency.
-Sexual abuse investigations completed by the agency.
-Agency policy requiring documentation of notifications.
-Documentation of notifications for completed investigations for previous 12 months.
-I-A-10.0 Preventing Youth Sexual Abuse, pg.
-11, IV.F.3.
-PSO investigation report.
-OSP investigation reports.
+Samples of alleged sexual abuse investigation notifications completed by the agency at a different facility were provided since no examples apply to CTYTF.
+These sample notifications regarded alleged perpetrators who were residents as well as when the alleged perpetrator was a staff member.
+I-A-10.0, Preventing Youth Sexual Abuse (pg.
+11, IV.F.3).
+A triangulation of evidence verifies compliance with this Standard.